BHEKISISA | Could poor policies be behind our organ donation ‘crisis’?

 “Jenna couldn't eat and was being fed through a tube.”

 After 185 days in intensive care, her body finally gave in.
-It was our months before her 21st birthday.
+It was four months before her 21st birthday.

 “I’d fallen asleep by her bed and she reached out her hand and put it on my forehead.
 She looked at me and said, ‘Thank you, Mommy.’
 And shortly after she was gone.”